 Santiago Subotovsky.
 Mr. Subotovsky has served as a member of our board of directors since December 2014.
-Since May 2010, Mr. Subotovsky has served as a general partner at Emergence Capital, a venture capital firm.
+Mr. Subotovsky is a General Partner at Emergence Capital, a venture capital firm, and has been with the firm since 2010.
 In 1999, Mr. Subotovsky founded AXG Tecnonexo, an e-learning vendor in Latin America.
 Mr. Subotovsky currently serves on the boards of directors of several private companies.
 He holds a B.S. in Economics from Universidad de San Andrés in Argentina and an MBA from Harvard Business School.
 Mr. Subotovsky is an Endeavor Entrepreneur and Kauffman Fellow.